 Reality: Bisexuality is a sexual orientation.
 Such individuals feel sexually inclined to both men and women.
 It remains so even when they choose to be in a relationship with an individual of the same or the opposite gender.
 A bisexual individual who looks like a male does not become a male or a straight person if the partner is a female.
 A bisexual individual who looks like a male does not become gay if the partner is a male.
 Similarly, a bisexual individual who looks like a female does not become a lesbian if the partner is a lesbian.

 The above list busts some of the most common myths about the LGBTQIA+ community that society nurtures.
-It originates from lack of awareness and the gross disinterest in knowing more about reality, which will help society in being more nurturing, accepting, and welcoming of the alternative gender identities.
-Hope the above mythbusters enlightens you about the pride community and enables you to be sensitive towards their needs.
+It originates from a lack of awareness and the gross disinterest in knowing more about reality, which will help society in being more nurturing, accepting, and welcoming of alternative gender identities.
+Hope the above myth busters enlighten you about the pride community and enable you to be sensitive towards their needs.